-The modern word for the nigredo is depression.
+- The Nigredo – The modern word for the nigredo is depression.
 At times, mental health descriptions pathologise this important process.
 It has received negative connotations, separating it from the spiritual life.
 The opposite is true.
 The state of The Dark Night of the Soul is part of the journey towards the light.
 Who can see the light of the stars if there is no dark night?

-The albedo is the first light after a period of psychological darkness, or deep incubation.
+- The Albedo -The albedo is the first light after a period of psychological darkness, or deep incubation.
 Slowly the light begins to shine on new, undiscovered aspects of our psycho-spiritual being.
 This is often symbolised in dreams of washing, or bathing, or being in bathrooms.
 New creative qualities, once hidden in the psyche, start to emerge.

-The rosy dawn is the first light of day.
+- The Rosy Dawn – The rosy dawn is the first light of day.
 Dawn is not yet sunrise, but the initial nigredo has refreshed the new light in the psyche, bringing the albedo.
 This has thrown light on new possibilities.
 At this stage there is often the realisation of a new creative life, either on the inner or outer level.
 A new awareness comes into life.

-The sun is our daytime star, illuminating the world.
+- The Sunrise – The sun is our daytime star, illuminating the world.
 It symbolises the mystical marriage within the soul and puts an end to the gentle light of the stars in the night sky.
 The true light has appeared, and is above personal insight.
 The sunrise is sometimes called ‘the reddening’ to let us know that Eros, love, has arrived in our souls and the world.